 Setup

-Hadoop configuration for the sort job.
-Notice the addition of the keypartitioner option, which tells treaming to partition by the primary key.
+The following options comprise the Hadoop Streaming configuration for the sort job.
+Notice the addition of the keypartitioner option, which tells Hadoop Streaming to partition by the primary key.
 Remember that the order of the options is important.

--D stream.num.map.output.key.fields=3 \

--D stream.map.output.field.separator="\t" \

--D mapreduce.partition.keypartitioner.options=-k1,1 \

--D mapreduce.job.output.key.comparator.class=org.apache.hadoop.mapred.lib.KeyFieldBasedComparator \

--D mapreduce.partition.keycomparator.options="-k1,1 -k2,2nr -k3,3" \
+[IMSERT CODE_BLOCK-9]

 Here, "-k1,1 -k2,2nr -k3,3" performs secondary sorting.
 Our three key fields are:

--k1,1: partition key, one of {A,B,C}{A,B,C} (this part is optional, since each partition will contain the same partition key)
+-k1,1: partition key, one of {A,B,C}{A,B,C} (this part is optional, since each partition will contain the same partition key).

--k2,2nr: input key (number/count), and we specify nr flags to sort them numerically reverse
+-k2,2nr: input key (number/count), and we specify nr flags to sort them numerically reverse.

--k3,3 : input value (word), if two records have same count, we break the tie by comparing the words alphabetically
+-k3,3 : input value (word), if two records have same count, we break the tie by comparing the words alphabetically.

-The following mapper is an identity mapper with a partition function includedit prepends an alphabetic key as partition key to input records.
+The following mapper is an identity mapper with a partition function included; it prepends an alphabetic key as partition key to input records.

-[INSERT CODE]
+[INSERT CODE_BLOCK-10]

-Step 1 - run the command specifying 3 reducers, the partition key, and the sort keys
+Step 1 - run the Hadoop command specifying 3 reducers, the partition key, and the sort keys.

+[INSERT CODE-BLOCK-11]

+Check the output

-[INSERT CODE]
+[INSERT CODE-BLOCK-12]

-Step 2 - Combine the sorted output files in the appropriate order
+Step 2 - Combine the sorted output files in the appropriate order.

-The following code block peaks at the first line of each partition file to determine order of partitions, and prints the contents of each partition in orderlargest to smallest.
-Notice that while the files are arranged in total order, the partition file names are not ordered. the MRJob implementation.
+The following code block peaks at the first line of each partition file to determine the order of partitions, and prints the contents of each partition in order, from largest to smallest.
+Notice that, while the files are arranged in total order, the partition file names are not ordered.
+We’ll tackle this issue in the MRJob implementation.

-[INSERT CODE]
+[INSERT CODE-BLOCK-13]

 Section III - MRJob

-For this section you will need the MRJob library.
-For installtion instructions, go to: https://github.com/Yelp/mrjob
+For this section you will need the MRJob Python library.
+For installation instructions, go to: https://github.com/Yelp/mrjob

 We'll first discuss a couple of key aspects of MRJob such as modes, protocols, and partitioning, before diving into the implementation.
 We'll also provide an illustrated example of partitioning.